t4keo/docker-storage/README.md

 **This is my second attempt at making a docker and even an automated-build one.
 This is mostly a Cheatsheet for myself but if it helps you I'm glad**

 It creates a debian/jessie storage container.
-I created it to work with my Apache2/Php5 container but I'm sure I will use it in many other ways (e.g. the one I made - [t4keo/apache-php](https://github.com/t4keo/apache-php)).
+I created it to work with my Apache2/Php5 container but I'm sure I will use it in many other ways (e.g. the one I made - [GitHub : t4keo/apache-php](https://github.com/t4keo/docker-apache-php-mail) - [Docker : t4keo/apache-php](https://hub.docker.com/r/t4keo/apache-php-exim/)).

 ## How to launch it
 To launch this docker you just have to use one command in order to make it work in background.
 Since it's a storage container, make sure that you launch it before the apache-php container and even before any container that needs data from it :